kzys/blog/en/content/posts/2021/open-telemetry.md

 date: 2021-06-02T21:42:16-07:00
 ---

 Last week, I was writing a document that utilizes OpenTelemetry, sent that to [Michael Hausenblas](https://github.com/mhausenblas) and [Jaana Dogan](https://github.com/rakyll), somewhat out of blue.
-Both kindly reviewed my doc and corrected my understanding.
+Both kindly reviewed the document and corrected misunderstanding I had.

-Now I have better understanding regarding OpenTelemetry.
+So, now I have better understanding regarding OpenTelemetry!

 ### What is OpenTelemetry?